 Final Thoughts

 If you've decided to buy points or miles, using the right credit card makes a difference and can lead to big returns on your purchase.
 Adding a shopping portal can multiply those earnings further.
-However, you need to know who is selling you the points and miles — the rewards program itself or Points.com?
+However, you need to know who is selling you the points and miles.
+Is it the rewards program itself or Points.com?
 That will dictate which card to use at checkout.

 Before making a large purchase, it's always a good idea to make a small purchase first.
-See how that codes on your credit to ensure you're earning as expected and adjust if needed.
+See how that codes on your credit card to ensure you earn as expected and adjust if needed.

 How often do you buy points and miles?
 What strategies do you use to maximize your earnings on these purchases?